erikzaadi/manager-readme/bi-yearly-leap-template.md

 Which skills, habits or patterns would you like to develop or refine in the next cycle?

 ## Team Health, Identity and Leadership

+This section focuses on how your leadership shows up through the team.

 ### Team Identity and Mission